joolstorrentecalo/gitlab-foss/doc/user/profile/index.md

    - In the **Project name** field, enter the name for your new project.
    - In the **Project URL** field, select your GitLab username.
    - In the **Project slug** field, enter your GitLab username.
-     All of these fields are case sensitive.
-If your username has capital letters, enter it into the project slug field with the capitals included.
 1. For **Visibility Level**, select **Public**.
    ![Proper project path for an individual on the hosted product](img/personal_readme_setup_v14_5.png)
 1. For **Project Configuration**, ensure **Initialize repository with a README** is selected.
 1. Select **Create project**.
 1. Create a README file inside this project.
-The file can be any valid [README or index file](../project/repository/files/index.md#readme-and-index-files).
+The file can be any valid [README or index file](../project/repository/index.md#readme-and-index-files).
-1. Populate the README file with [Markdown](../markdown.md), or another [supported markup language](../project/repository/files/index.md#supported-markup-languages).
+1. Populate the README file with [Markdown](../markdown.md), or another [supported markup language](../project/repository/index.md#supported-markup-languages).

 GitLab displays the contents of your README below your contribution graph.